douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 ##### Transitioning Between Paradigms

-1.  **Identify Differences and Similarities**: Recognize how the new paradigm differs from those you\'re familiar with, as well as any similarities.
+1.  **Identify Differences and Similarities**: Recognize how the new paradigm differs from those you're familiar with, as well as any similarities.
 This can help in adjusting your mindset and approach to problem-solving.

 2.  **Reimplement Known Projects**: Try reimplementing a project you previously did in a different paradigm.
 This comparative exercise can highlight the practical differences and advantages of each paradigm.